-Table 86: WBM "Mass Storage" Page - "Create new Filesystem on Memory Card" Group
+Table 98: WBM "Mass Storage" Page - "Create new Filesystem on Memory Card" Group

-Parameter Meanin g

-select the format in which the filesystem

-Should pe created on the memory card.

-Filesystem type Ext4 The filesystem is created in Ext4 format.
+Parameter Meaning g Filesystem type You can select the format in which the filesystem should be created on the memory card.
+Ext4 The filesystem is created in Ext4 format.
 The files are not readable under Windows!
 FAT The filesystem is created in FAT format.

-Label Specify the name for the storage medium when
+Label Specify formatte the name for the storage medium when ed.

-formatte ed.